 Further note that we consider single auxiliary variable methods to keep the arguments simple.
 We believe that a similar analysis can also be done if one considers multi auxiliary variable methods.

 The structure of the paper is as follows.
 In Section~\ref{sec: basic} the notation and preliminary results are provided.
-These include a necessary and sufficient condition for reversibility of the hybrid slice sampler in Lemma~\ref{lem: crit_rev} followed by a useful representation of the slice samplers in Subsection~\ref{subsec:useful} which is crucial in the proof of the main result.
+These include a necessary and sufficient condition for reversibility of hybrid slice sampling in Lemma~\ref{lem: crit_rev} followed by a useful representation of slice samplers in Section~\ref{subsec:useful}, which is crucial in the proof of the main result.
 In Section~\ref{sec: spectral_gap} we state and prove the main result.
-We believe that some of the lemmas and auxiliary results there are of interest on its own.
-For example in Corollary~\ref{thm: upp_est_op_norm} a lower of the spectral gap of a hybrid slice sampler is provided which performs several steps with respect to $H_t$ on the chosen level.
+For example in Corollary~\ref{thm: upp_est_op_norm} a lower bound of the spectral gap of a hybrid slice sampler is provided which performs several steps w.r.t. $H_t$ on the chosen level.
 In Section~\ref{sec: example} we apply our result to analyse a number of specific hybrid slice sampling algorithms in different settings that include multidimensional bimodal distributions.